 Investigators must promptly report any unanticipated problems involving risks to subjects or others to the IRB.
 There are two mechanisms for this reporting process.

-1. All serious adverse events occurring locally (i.e., at an institution under the jurisdiction of the OSDH IRB) must be reported by completing the Local Adverse Event Form.
+1. All serious adverse events occurring locally (i.e., at an institution under the jurisdiction of the OSDH IRB) must be reported by completing the Adverse Event Report Form (Attachment C, ODH No. 1003).
 This must be completed and furnished to the office of the IRB Secretary within 4 working days of the Investigator being made aware of the event.
 A serious adverse event involves:

 a.
 The death of a subject (whether study-related or not).
 Deaths must be reported no later than the next working day by phone or electronic mail to the IRB mailbox with the completed form to be submitted according to the above guidelines.